wfowler1/GameOfLife/README.md

 * Right-click and drag to rotate board.
 * Middle-click and drag to move board.
 * Alt+Z to toggle the UI on/off.
-* Alt+Ender to toggle windowed mode.
+* Alt+Enter to toggle windowed mode.
 * Alt+F4 to exit program immediately.

 ### Limitations